 Treatment guidelines developed by the United States Department of Health and Human Services suggest that nelfinavir is not a preferred choice for the treatment of HIV infection.
 Clinical trials have shown that other protease inhibitors used such as the combination of lopinavir/ritonavir (in Kaletra) are superior to nelfinavir.
 All in all, nelfinavir is no longer commonly used in Canada and other high-income countries.

 Nelfinavir is used in combination with several other anti-HIV drugs, usually nukes (nucleoside analogues), and sometimes including drugs from other classes such as non-nukes (non-nucleoside reverse transcriptase inhibitors).
 Combinations such as this are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.

 For many people with HIV, the use of ART has increased their CD4+ cell counts and decreased the amount of HIV in their blood (viral load).
 These beneficial effects help to reduce the risk of developing a life-threatening infection.
 Neither nelfinavir nor any other anti-HIV medication is a cure for HIV.
 It is therefore important that you do the following: